HTTPArchive/almanac.httparchive.org/src/content/en/2021/performance.md

 The top 1,000 sites had significantly better performance than the rest in terms of the Core Web Vitals.
 An interesting trough of poorer performance occurs in the middle of the chart which is due to CLS.
 FID was flat across all buckets, and all other metrics were correlated with higher performance for higher ranking.

-Correlation is not causation, but company after company has shown performance improvements that led to bottom-line business impacts. [reference WPO stats here [https://wpostats.com/](https://wpostats.com/)] You don't want performance to be the reason you can't achieve higher traffic and increased engagement.
+Correlation is not causation, but company after company has shown performance improvements that led to bottom-line business impacts ([WPO stats](https://wpostats.com/)).
+You don't want performance to be the reason you can't achieve higher traffic and increased engagement.

 ## Analysis by Metric